 C# Domain Assembly Details

-Assembly represents a reusable, versionable, and self-describing building block of a Common Language Runtime application.
-The System.Reflection namespace contains types that retrieve information about assemblies, modules, members, parameters, and other entities in managed code by examining their metadata.
+The System.Reflection namespace provides types that allow you to retrieve information about assemblies, modules, members, parameters, and other entities in managed code by examining their metadata.
+This namespace is essential for performing reflection, which enables runtime inspection and manipulation of types and their members.

 System.Reflection.Assembly